configcat/docs/website/docs/sdk-reference/android.md

 The SDK by default uses a memory-only cache.
 If you want to change the default behavior, you can either use the built-in `SharedPreferencesCache` or your custom cache implementation.

-The `SharedPreferencesCache` implementation uses the Android `SharedPreferences` to store the downloaded `config.json`.
+The `SharedPreferencesCache` implementation uses the Android `SharedPreferences` to store the downloaded `config JSON`.
 `SharedPreferencesCache` has a dependency on `android.content.Context`, so it won't be enabled by default.
 The cache can be explicitly set by providing an appropriate `Context`.

 ```java